 Since September 2017, the community has been located in a large former vicarage near the heart of Falmouth.
 This new house allows up to four community members to build up a common life together in this lively seaside town.

-All housing, food, travel and ministry expenses are met by the diocese, and each intern also receives a small living allowance to meet their personal needs.
+All housing, food, travel and ministry expenses are met by the diocese, and each person also receives a small living allowance to meet their personal needs.

-We invite our interns to choose one or two churches in the local area in which to put down roots as full members of that church community.
+We choose one or two churches in the local area in which to put down roots as full members of that church community for a year.
 Transport links are good in Falmouth, though the surrounding area is rural and personal transport may be helpful from time to time.
 However we have always found ways to get where we need to be, whether by asking for lifts or by public transport.

 The shape of your week is very flexible, but will look something like the following: